12 Portuguese Foods You Must Try On Your Next TripJuly 14, 2022 2023-07-15 10:43

 Legend has it that, a beggar asked a poor couple for something to eat but they said nothing was available.
 He then started to make soup with stones, before asking for vegetables to add to the stony soup until he had enough.
 Not to worry these days the kidney beans now represent the stone!
 You’ll find a combination of beans, sausages, pork belly, pig’s ear, and potatoes.
 Depending on where you visit some regions include pasta, carrots, and cabbage.

 In need of a snack when venturing around Portugal?
 Why not try the delicious bite size dish known as Croquettes!
 You can find this side dish almost anywhere in Portugal.
 They are simply a bread crumbed and fried roll of food leftovers, usually bound with bechamel sauce or mashed potatoes.
 That’s not all, they’re often filled with meat such as beef or seafood such as cod or cuttlefish to gain that extra filling.
 The name croquette also means to conquer!
-To make sure you ask for one in the correct settings perhaps our tutors at Learn&Co can iron out any vocabulary differences before your trip.
+To make sure you ask for one in the correct settings perhaps our online language tutors at Learn&Co can iron out any vocabulary differences before your trip.

 For all you meat lovers, this Portuguese meal is sure to have you drooling!
 This meat is so special you can’t just get it anywhere, not even your local butchers!
 It is a large piece of veal from a calf that lives its life in the Trás-os-Montes province, in the north of Portugal.